gazzamc/Milestone-Project-Two/README.md

 - The player can choose between two characters, Han or Chewie.
 - The enemies spawn based on the time, the difficulty increases the longer you survive.
 - Players can choose which map/background they want from the start menu.
-- Players can pause and reset the game using the pause menu as well return to the start menu.
+- Players can pause and reset the game using the pause menu as well as return to the start menu.
 - You can view the controls via the pause menu or start screen.
 - You can skip the intro credits using the checkbox in the start screen.
 - Players can move, shoot and dodge when controlling the character.